learning-zone/python-basics/README.md

     File “<pyshell#295>”, line 1, in <module> next(odds)
     StopIteration

-#### we asked you about generators and iterators, and you gave us the right answers.
+#### Q. we asked you about generators and iterators, and you gave us the right answers.
 But don’t they sound similar?

 - They do, but there are subtle differences: